-The spiking recovery was evaluated by spiking 4 levels of human IL-17A into serum, plasma and cell culture supernatant samples.
-Recoveries were determined in 3 independent experiments with 4 replicates each.
+The spiking recovery was evaluated by spiking 4 levels of human IL-1 β into a normal serum sample.
+Recoveries were determined in 3 independent experiments with 8 replicates each.

-The unspiked serum plasma cell culture supernatant was used as blank in these experiments.
-The unspiked samples were used as blank in these experiments.
+The unspiked serum was used as blank in these experiments.